In the week 30, your baby is

 Your baby is the size of a cucumber, with hardening bones.
 You may feel more pressure and frequent bathroom trips as your baby becomes more active.

 Welcome to week 30 of your pregnancy journey!
-As you enter the third trimester, your baby is growing rapidly, and your body is preparing for the final stretch.
-Let's dive into the details of what's happening with your baby and your body at this stage.
+As you enter the third trimester, your baby grows rapidly, and your body prepares for the final stretch.
+Let's dive into what's happening with your baby and your body at this stage.

 At 30 weeks pregnant, you may be experiencing a range of symptoms as your body adapts to the growing baby.
 Some common symptoms include: